ultrinnan/veldrin-old-static/README.md

 # veldrin-old-static
-Static copy of old team Veldrin site
+Static copy of site for LARP team Veldrin from Ukraine